msantos/alcove/README.md

         stderr_to_stdout

             The behaviour of stderr from the port differs from child processes.
-The port stderr goes to the console while stderr from child processes is tagged and sent to the controlling Erlang process.
+Standard error from the port goes to the console while stderr from child processes is tagged and sent to the controlling Erlang process.

             This option merges stderr and stdout from the port.
 Since stdout is used for communicating with the Erlang side and